IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

         finally:
             view.stop_data_fetch()
       ~~~~~
-    2. Create a live grid of data on the `Stream` using `view.display()`.
-This is only supported from a Jupyter notebook with ipywidgets installed.
+    2. Option 3: Create a live grid of data on the `Stream` using `view.display()`.
+This is only supported from a Jupyter notebook with [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/)  installed.
-    3. Examine the stream of data from the Streams Console or Job Graph.
+    3. Option 4: Examine the stream of data from the Streams Console or Job Graph.

 2. Call `view.stop_data_fetch` to stop fetching data from the `Stream`.
 Views use HTTP connection to the running job, so this closes the connection.